-It is important to notice that for such resources, a central authority is responsible for issueing (minting) those identifiers as well as providing the landing pages for the different content types associated with these kind of PIDs.
-This works well to address the semantic markup needs that arise in the data curation, data extraction transform load (ETL) processes.
-However, there is a need to be able to create resolvable identifiers on demands, for instance to uniquely identify data files.
-In order to discussion this specific use case, a specific document is available and details the use of minids
+It is important to notice that for such resources, a central authority is responsible for issuing (minting) those identifiers as well as providing the landing pages for the different content types associated with these kind of PIDs.
+This works well to address the semantic markup needs that arise in the data curation, extraction, transformation, and load processes ETL.
+However, there is a need to be able to create resolvable identifiers on demands.
+For instance, to uniquely identify data files.
+In order to discussion this specific use case, a specific document is available and details the use of minids.

 - Refer to the specific recipe on MINIDS to learn how to mint such resolvable identifiers for your resources.

 - Klump, J. and Huber, R., 2017.
 20 Years of Persistent Identifiers – Which Systems are Here to Stay?.
 Data Science Journal, 16, p.9. http://doi.org/10.5334/dsj-2017-009

 - McMurry JA, Juty N, Blomberg N, et al. Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data.
 PLoS Biol.
 2017;15(6):e2001414.
 Published 2017 Jun 29. http://doi.org/10.1371/journal.pbio.2001414